-Allta is an exciting new fashion brand with tall women in mind.
+Allta is an exciting new fashion range for tall women.
 I love how the brand promotes high quality natural fabrics and yarns with an emphasis on sustainability.

 I always wanted to be tall and some people would say I am.
 However my Mum and Grandma were taller than myself.
 I always saw tall as a good thing until I met a girl at college.
 She was really tall and found it embarrassing.
 I think part of that feeling came from the difficulty she had in finding clothes that fit her properly.
 Only yesterday, I heard a woman on a television programme say that is not fun shopping for fashion as a tall woman.